 Pfizer last week announced that the Food and Drug Administration approved a revised label for Embeda (morphine sulfate and naltrexone hydrochloride) extended-release capsules, for oral use, CII, to include abuse-deterrence studies.

 Chronic pain sufferer Dennis Kinch pens book to encourage pain community

 Ehlers-Danlos Syndrome patient Ellen Smith serves as advocate for pain relief

 Gina Libby strives to improve pain medication legislation

 Former radio personality Radene Marie Cook rues 'fail first' treatment plans

-The Drug Enforcement Administration issued a final rule rescheduling hydrocodone combination products from schedule III to schedule II of the Controlled Substances Act.
+The Drug Enforcement Administration’s final rule moving hydrocodone combination products from Schedule III to the more-restrictive Schedule II officially went into effect on Monday.

 Purdue Pharma on Thursday announced the launch of a new dosage strength of 7.5 mcg/hour for its Butrans (buprenorphine) transdermal system CIII, bringing the total number of strengths offered by the company to five.